How to Make the Perfect Aeropress

 The grind required for an Aeropress can vary depending on the style of drink you are making, but for me, the ideal grind is halfway between espresso and filter (10 on a Santos Grinder).
 This is how we will grind it when you request an Aeropress grind on this website.

 As with all other brew methods – freshness is crucial to the quality of the beverage!

 Check out our AeroPress Selection pack.
 We've compiled five fantastic coffees that we feel are ideal for the AeroPress.

 An Aeropress is simple to use, and requires only a kettle, the Aeropress itself, a cup and the filter papers.
-Filter papers are available to purchase from our store (HERE) with a FREE 200g bag coffee just for you!
+Filter papers are available to purchase from our store (HERE).
+Buy your AeroPress from us and receive a FREE 200g bag coffee just for you!
+(HERE)